 If you do not eat bacon, you may use other smoked products such as turkey bacon or smoked bits of beef or chicken.

-What better to start Holiday brunch than with breakfast egg casserole?!
-I made this beauty with different types of bread and meat and it is always a bit different, but extremely comforting and delicious.
-When the cold weather knocks on our door, breakfast casserole warms […]
+What better to start Holiday brunch than with breakfast casserole?!
+I have made many times this amazing breakfast casserole with different types of bread and meats.
+It is always a bit different, but extremely comforting and delicious.
+Therefore, when the cold weather knocks on our…

 Is there anything more comforting than pasta and cheese bake?
 With a few ingredients, you can really make a lunch or dinner not only fast but delicious too, that the whole family can actually enjoy.
 Dinner under 30 minutes is totally doable!